 24. DISCLOSURE OF PARTICULARS

-The details of employees for whom information is required under Rule 5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is provided separately under Annexure IVA.
+There are no employees for whom information required under Rule 5(2) of The Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 needs to be provided.

 25. DISCLOSURE OF PARTICULARS REGARDING CONSERVATION OF ENERGY & TECHNOLOGY ABSORPTION